X-Ray of Zhang's eta function: Asymptotics and data

 NB: The ${}^\prime$ here does not indicate a derivative with respect to $T$.
 The Theorem above implies $N_1(T)=N_1^\prime(T)$ and $N_2(T)=N_2^\prime(T)$.
 Thus we have from \cite{Ber}:

 Subtracting (\ref{Eq:2}) from (\ref{Eq:1}) gives

 Subtracting (\ref{Eq:1}) from twice (\ref{Eq:2}) gives

-In particular we have \begin{theorem} There are infinitely many type 2 zeros of $\zeta(s)$, and thus also of $\zeta^\prime(s)$.
+These two estimates immediately give the following \begin{theorem} There are infinitely many type 2 zeros of $\zeta(s)$, and thus also of $\zeta^\prime(s)$.
 At least one of the other types of zeros of $\zeta^\prime(s)$ is infinite in number. \end{theorem}